blueprinted-io/documentation/what_is_scorm_and_tincan.md

 # SCORM, xAPI, and cmi5: What They Actually Are and What You Actually Get

-In the world of digital learning, few topics generate as much buzz — and as much confusion — as **SCORM**, **xAPI**, and **cmi5**.
+In the world of digital learning, few topics generate as much buzz and confusion as **SCORM**, **xAPI**, and **cmi5**.
 You’ve probably heard someone say, “We’re moving away from SCORM to xAPI,” or “We’re building for the future with cmi5.”
 But what do these standards *really* give you?

 This article cuts through the jargon to explain, in plain terms, what these standards are, what problems they solve, and what limitations they still carry.